fadden/CiderPress2/SourceNotes.md

     GlobalAppVersion.
 It's stored redundantly because the library is intended to be separable from the application.
 (You don't need to update this for a non-final release.)
  3. Do a full build of the project in Visual Studio, in Debug mode.
+Besides confirming that everything works, it builds MakeDist with the updated version number.
 It's important to build for Debug to enable assertions and extended checks.
-    Note this step builds MakeDist with the updated version number.
  4. Launch the GUI application (`cp2_wpf` project, built as `CiderPress2.exe`) in the debugger.
 Verify the version number.
 It's good to do this because, in a Debug build, some library unit tests are executed during